VibinD/terraform/README.md

 #### How to format the template ####
-Run the following command in the folder
+Run the following command in the folder to do the formatt the tf files

 ```
 terraform fmt
 ```

-Run the following command in the file
+Run the following command in the file to do formatting for specific file

 ```
 terraform fmt  demo-vpc.tf